 His pick: Pure Biology Growth Stimulating And Anti Hair Loss Shampoo.
 “It contains biotin and keratin, proteins that hair is made up of.”

 Conditioning is also key.
 And fine-haired girls, listen up: skipping this step because you think it weighs hair down will only exacerbate your thin hair issues.
 Here is why: “While adding moisture to strands won’t help grow new hair, it moisturizes follicles, which helps existing hair grow faster and prevents the hair you have from damage and splits prematurely,” says Vaccaro, who suggests Pure Biology Hair Growth Stimulating And Hair Loss Conditioner, laced with biotin and keratin, plus argan oil.

 Don’t Forget the Scalp

 “A clean, healthy scalp is always the best kind of scalp to promote hair growth,” he says.
 Vaccaro recommends using Briogeo Scalp Revival, which contains charcoal, coconut oil and tea tree oil, weekly.
+Or you can try Clean Rinse from Sunday Riley with glycolic and salicylic acids and rose clay.
 How you brush your hair also matters: “One of the easiest fixes to promoting hair health and growth is to brush your hair and brush it well,” says Vaccaro.
 “Use a flat natural boar bristle brush such as the Ibiza OC4 to stimulate blood flow and not tear through tangles.
-If you’re using a comb, make sure it has wide set teeth and the ridges are rounded such as the Mason Pearson Detangling Comb, to glide easily through hair.”
+If you’re using a comb, make sure it has wide-set teeth and the ridges are rounded such as the Mason Pearson Detangling Comb, to glide easily through hair.”